-- Citizenship: The learner performs songs and folk songs drawn from different communities developing and appreciating cultural diversity within the Kenyan context. - Critical thinking and problem solving: The learner listens to and discusses different messages in songs. - Communication and Collaboration: The learner sings different types of songs expressively using appropriate gestures, facial expressions and diction to convey the message in the songs.
+- Citizenship: The learner performs songs and folk songs drawn from different communities developing and appreciating cultural diversity. - Critical thinking and problem solving: The learner listens to and discusses different messages in songs. - Communication and Collaboration: The learner sings different types of songs expressively using appropriate gestures, facial expressions and diction to convey the message in the songs.

-- Responsibility: The learner takes different roles in folk songs performance. - Patriotism: The learner performs folk songs from diverse Kenyan communities and the East African community anthem.
+- Responsibility: The learner takes different roles in folk songs performance. - Patriotism: The learner performs folk songs from diverse Kenyan communities and the East African Community Anthem.

-Pertinent and Contemporary Issues to be developed:
+Pertinent and Contemporary Issues: